A smartphone with LinkedIn's logo

 Your LinkedIn profile is important for two primary reasons.

 First, LinkedIn isn’t just a social platform — it’s a search engine.
 People go there, type phrases like “freelance writer” into the search box, and check out the writers who come up.
-You need to optimize your profile so that you show up at the top of the search results for the right keywords.
+If you want to show up at the top of the search results for the right keywords, you need to optimize your profile for them.

 Second, when clients go to check out your LinkedIn profile, you have a very small window of opportunity to convert them.
 You have to convince them (within seconds) that they’ll miss out if they don’t hire you.